Epistylis

 Key Features

-- Bell-shaped bodies (zooids) on a branched stalk
+- Bell-shaped body (zooid) atop a long stalk

-- Non-contractile stalks that do not shrink when touched
+- Non-contractile stalks that do not snap back when disturbed

 When You’ll See Them